docknetwork/dock-substrate/README.md

 ## Polkadot-js UI
 To use this chain from [polkadot-js UI](https://polkadot.js.org/apps), some structures need to be created in the `Settings > Developer` section.
-The structures can be found in [developer.json file](./developer.json).
+The structures can be found in [types.json file](https://github.com/docknetwork/client-sdk/blob/master/src/types.json).
+(No guarantees that file will stay up to date though.)

 ## Docker image for push to release node.
 The docker image runs the chain with id `remdev`.
 The chain runs in development mode and has only one authority.